TonyStark679/Enhanced-Virtuality/README.md

 - 🎭 Custom personality
 - ⚙️ Manual model selection with `/model`

+### ✍🏻 NOTE:
+-Add api key to .env.
+-To use qwen (offline mode) turn off your internet/Wi-Fi and then type into the prompt area.

 ### 🚀 Setup

 Requires **Termux, Python 3, `requests`, `llama-cli`, a Qwen GGUF model, and a Gemini API key.**